3mcd/javelin/docs-src/content/networking/protocol.md

 weight = 2
 +++

 The Javelin protocol is slim by design.
-It's fundamentally just a collection of functions used to build compact messages that can be handled either by your application directly, or by helpful utilities like [`MessageProducer`](/networking/message-producer) or [`MessageHandler`](/networking/message-handler).
+It's fundamentally a collection of functions used to build compact messages that can be handled either by your application directly, or by helpful utilities like [`MessageProducer`](/networking/message-producer) or [`MessageHandler`](/networking/message-handler).

 ## Messages